jokerboy826/Balatro-Seed-Finder/README.md

 2. Pack logic improved - cards cannot appear in the same pack unless it is a Mega pack.

+3. Multi-threaded searches - search for multiple cards across different antes.

-3. Fixed issues with Bootstraps not searching correctly
+4. Fixed issues with Bootstraps not searching correctly

-4. Wee Joker appears correctly sized in UI
+5. Wee Joker appears correctly sized in UI

-5. Search stops after 10 seeds found, saving time
+6. Search stops after 10 seeds found, saving time

-6. User can right click seed results to copy and paste into game
+7. User can right click seed results to copy and paste into game

 ### Known issues

 Spectral cards searches return incorrect spectral cards.
 This is an issue with Balatro4j.

+Search thread size becomes too large if too many cards are selected, or too many rare editions.